alanstoate/explore-with-gdb/README.md

 Let's combine the `PrintLocalsBreakpoint` with the `StackTraceBreakpoint` as well as a GUI table element to create an interactive call heirarchy explorer.

 For each stack trace we save, we'll also save all the locals variable names and their values.
-Next, we'll use `PyImGui` to display these variables in a table.
+Next, we'll use `dearpygui` to display these variables in a table.
 We'll add a callback to each row which we'll send to our graph code to re-render our call graph, but this time we'll give it the index of one of our stack traces which we'll use to highlight the call graph stack trace that we've selected.

 First, we'll update our `stop` and `create_and_view_graph` functions to save the locals.
 We'll add a `selected_stack_index` so that we can highlight a selected stack's edges in the graph.